What is tinea versicolor?

 For most people, tinea versicolor causes mild symptoms.
 These may include:

-- Itching at or around areas of skin affected by tinea versicolor
+- Itching at or around areas of skin affected by tinea versicolor.

-- Excessive sweating
+- Excessive sweating.

-- May dry out and form scales
+- Patches of skin that may dry out and form scales.

 Diagnosis and Tests